At-Home Testosterone Test Kit

 - Order a testing kit from the myLABBox.com website.
 Shipping is free.
 Your testing kit will be sent in discreet packaging so no one will know what’s being delivered.

-- Follow the instructions in the testing kit to collect a saliva sample.
+- Follow the instructions in the testing kit to collect a blood sample.
 Everything you need to collect this sample will be included in your testing kit.

-- Use the pre-paid envelope inside your testing kit to mail your saliva sample to a lab for testing.
+- Use the pre-paid envelope inside your testing kit to mail your blood sample to a lab for testing.

 - Schedule a free phone consultation with a physician to discuss your results.